-This queue position involves 580 MW and 504 MW of capacity interconnection rights, said a PJM study on the project, dated July 2015.
+This queue position involves 580.08 MW and 504 MW of Capacity Interconnection Rights (CIRs), said a PJM study on the project, dated July 2015.
 The proposed in-service date for this project is May 31, 2017.
 This study does not imply a Public Service Electric & Gas (PSE&G) commitment to this in-service date, PJM noted.
-The point of interconnection for AA2-125 will be on PSE&G's transmission system at the Edison 138-kV substation.
+The Point of Interconnection for AA2-125 will be on PSE&G's transmission system at the Edison 138-kV substation.

 "This project has claimed 504 MW of CIRs from the Edison units 1-3 that deactivated in June 2015," PJM noted in the study.

 The intent of this Combined Feasibility/System Impact Study is to determine a plan, with approximate cost and construction time estimates, to connect the subject generation interconnection project to the PJM network at a location specified by PSEG Fossil.

 PSE&G (a regulated utility) and PSEG Fossil (a power generator) are both subsidiaries of Public Service Enterprise Group (NYSE: PEG), which noted in its Feb.
 26 annual Form 10-K report: "The National Park, Sewaren 6, Mercer 3, Salem 3, Burlington 8 and 11, Bergen 3, Edison 1, 2 and 3 and Essex 10, 11 and 12 peaking units are scheduled to be retired in June 2015.
 Salem 3 is expected to continue to be used as an emergency backup generator for the Salem nuclear site."